tomverbeure/ecp5_jtag/README.md

 However, since the pinout of JTAGG is identical to the one of earlier primitives, you can simply use those descriptions and it works just fine.

-Note that using the JTAGG primitive will probably result in the inability to use Lattice REveal Logic Analyzer, but that's OK if you're using the Yosys/NextPnR-based open source tool flow.
+Note that using the JTAGG primitive will probably result in the inability to use Lattice Reveal Logic Analyzer, but that's OK if you're using the Yosys/NextPnR-based open source tool flow.

 I googled a bit around for projects that use the JTAGG primitive.
 You can check those out below in the resources section.

-Fundamentally, the cell is pretty simple:

-It supports 2 8-bit JTAG instructions: ER1 (0x32) and ER2 (0x38).
+Fundamentally, the cell is pretty simple: it supports 2 8-bit JTAG instructions: ER1 (0x32) and ER2 (0x38), and that's it.
 The user defined core logic can attach whichever scan logic it wants to these 2 instructions.

 The JTAGG primitive has the following IO pins: